uclaacm/conditional-learning-lab/README.md

 ## Contribution Workflow

-Thanks for your interest in contributing to YOUR_PROJECT_URL_HERE! ❤️
+Thanks for your interest in contributing to IfBots! ❤️

 Here's a quick guide on how to get started.